guettli/git-tips/README.md

 I have an alias in my .bashrc: `alias gbs="git branch --sort=-committerdate"`

+## checkout --> switch+restore

+In the past `git checkout` was used for different use-cases.

+I think it is time to use the new commands:

+`git switch` to switch to a different branch

+`git restore` to restore files

 ## Switch branches

 Often I want to switch between two branches.
 This is handy: